Khosrow I: Tax reforms

 Khosrow's tax reforms have been praised by several scholars, the most notable of whom is F. Altheim.
 The tax reforms, which were started under Kavad I and completely implemented by Khosrow, greatly strengthened the royal court.
 Prior to Khosrow and Kavad's reigns, a majority of the land was owned by seven Parthian families: Suren, Waraz, Karen, Ispahbudhan, Spandiyadh, Mihran and Zik.
 These great landowners enjoyed tax exemptions from the Sasanian empire, and were tax collectors within their local provincial areas.

 With the outbreak of the Mazdakite revolution, there was a great uprising of peasants and lower-class citizens who grabbed large portions of land under egalitarian values.
 As a result of this there was great confusion on land possession and ownership.
 Khosrow surveyed all the land within the empire indiscriminately and began to tax all land under a single program.
+Under the new regulations, all persons between the ages of 20 and 50, except nobles, soldiers and priests, were compelled to pay the poll tax, whose amount ranged from 12 drachms (Arabic dirhams) to 4 drachms, according to wealth.
 Tax revenues that previously went to the local noble family now went to the central government treasury.
 The fixed tax that Khosrow implemented created a more stable form of income for the treasury.

 Because the tax did not vary, the treasury could easily estimate the year's revenue.
 Prior to Khosrow's tax reforms, taxes were collected based on the yield that the land had produced.
 The new system calculated and averaged taxation based on the water rights for each piece of property.
 Lands which grew date palms and olive trees used a slightly different method of taxation based on the amount of producing trees that the land contained.
-These tax reforms of Khosrow were the stepping stone which enabled subsequent reforms in the bureaucracy and the military to take place.
+These tax reforms of Khosrow marked a turning point in the Sasanian state administration and enabled subsequent reforms in the bureaucracy and the military to take place.